alinabodnar1/alinabodnar1/README.md

 </picture>

-### Recently graduated from the full-stack developer course and am currently looking for my place under the sun in the wonderful world of IT :sun_with_face:
+### Recently graduated from the full-stack developer course and looking for my place under the sun in the wonderful world of IT :sun_with_face:

 I am:
 - currently working on creating react apps an test tasks in order to find a job :desktop_computer: